team-dev-docs/devdocsprod-dev-docs/docs/internal docs/Install the Extension and Create your first Internal Docs.md

 sidebar_position: 2
 ---

-# Install the Extension and Create your first Internal Docs.md
+# Install the Extension and Create your first Internal Docs

 ## Step 1: Go to VsCode Extensions